 Allot a budget and book your exhibit space early.

 You have to remember that exhibits can be expensive and one way to save is paying in full ahead of time to get a discount.
 Planning and alotting a budget can lessen your expenses.
-Regardless of how much discount you get, the important thing is for you to lessen your expenses because you are not just spending for the space rental but also for trucking, booth set up, communication, brochures, office supplies, manpower salary, food and sometimes transportation and accommodations.
-And we’re not just talking about your expenses during the event BUT EVENT before and after the event.
+Regardless of how much discount you get, the important thing is for you to lessen your expenses because you are not just spending for the space rental but also for trucking, booth set up, communication, brochures, office supplies, manpower salary, food and sometimes personal transportation and accommodations.
+And we’re not just talking about your expenses during the event BUT EVEN before and after the event.

 Train your team.